If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 There's also no way to determine how long you will be sore based on your injuries.

-Only a qualified medical professional like a chiropractor can tell you how long you should expect to be sore, and how long until you should experience relief after injuries from a car accident.
+Only a qualified medical professional like a chiropractor can tell you how long you should expect to be sore, and how long your recovery time will be.

 My Pain Came out of Nowhere